The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: Reproductive Solutions as Most General Solutions

 The proof of this proposition is based on the following lemma, a predicate logic analog to \cite[Lemma~2.3]{rudeanu:74} for the special case $n=1$, which is sufficient to prove Prop.~\ref{prop-sol-rigorous}: The effect of the lemma for arbitrary $n$ is achieved by an application of Prop.~\ref{prop-sol-rigorous} within an induction. \begin{prop}[Subformula Distribution Lemma] Let $p$ be a predicate (with arbitrary arity $\geq 0$), let $F[p]$ be a formula and let $V, W, A$ be formulas such that $\ssubst{V}{p}{F}$, $\ssubst{W}{p}{F}$, $\ssubst{A}{p}{F}$ and, in addition, $\free{A} \cap \XX = \emptyset$.
 It then holds that

 \end{prop} \begin{proof} Assume the preconditions of the proposition.
 It follows that $\ssubst{(A \land V) \lor (\lnot A \land W)}{p}{F}$.
-Making use of Prop.~\ref{prop-pullout}, the conclusion of the proposition can be then be shown in the following steps:
+Making use of Prop.~\ref{prop-pullout}, the conclusion of the proposition can be then be shown in the following steps.

 \end{proof} The preconditions in Prop.~\ref{prop-rigo-dist-lemma} permit that $x_1,\ldots, x_{\arity{p}}$ may occur free in $V$ and $W$, whereas in $A$ no member of $\XX$ is allowed to occur free.
-We are now ready to prove Prop.~\ref{prop-sol-rigorous}:
+We are now ready to prove Prop.~\ref{prop-sol-rigorous}.

-\begin{proof}[Proposition~\ref{prop-sol-rigorous}] By item~(\ref{stmt-def-repro-para}.) of the definition of \name{reproductive solution} (Def.~\ref{def-sol-reproductive}), $\Rs[\tts] = R_1[\tts]\ldots R_n[\tts]$ is required to be a parametric solution for which by Prop.~\ref{prop-par-altchar} three properties have to be shown: The first one, $\clean{\Rs}$, is immediate since each member of $\Rs$ is the clean variant of some formula.
+\begin{proof}[Proposition~\ref{prop-sol-rigorous}] By item~(\ref{stmt-def-repro-para}.) of the definition of \name{reproductive solution} (Def.~\ref{def-sol-reproductive}), $\Rs[\tts] = R_1[\tts]\ldots R_n[\tts]$ is required to be a parametric solution for which by Prop.~\ref{prop-par-altchar} three properties have to be shown.
+The first one, $\clean{\Rs}$, is immediate since each member of $\Rs$ is the clean variant of some formula.
 The second one, $\ssubst{\Rs}{\pps}{F}$, is easy to derive from the preconditions and the definition of $\Rs$.
-The third one is an implication that can be shown in the following steps, explained below:
+The third one is an implication that can be shown in the following steps, explained below.

 Let $\Ts$ be a sequence of formulas such that statements (1) and (2), which are on the left side of the implication to show, do hold.
 We derive the right side of the implication, that is $\valid F[\Rs[\Ts]]$.
 Steps~(3) and (4) hold since $\Gs$ is a particular solution.
-Steps~(5) and~(6) can be shown by induction based on the equivalences~(9) and~(10), respectively, below, which hold for all $i \in \{0,\ldots,n-1\}$ and follow from Prop.~\ref{prop-rigo-dist-lemma}:
+Steps~(5) and~(6) can be shown by induction based on the equivalences~(9) and~(10), respectively, below, which hold for all $i \in \{0,\ldots,n-1\}$ and follow from Prop.~\ref{prop-rigo-dist-lemma}.

-The required preconditions of Prop.~\ref{prop-rigo-dist-lemma} are justified there as follows, where $F^\prime$ stands for $F$ after the substitutions indicated in (9) or (10), that is, the formula matched with the left side of Prop.~\ref{prop-rigo-dist-lemma}:
+The required preconditions of Prop.~\ref{prop-rigo-dist-lemma} are justified there as follows, where $F^\prime$ stands for $F$ under the substitutions indicated in (9) or (10), that is, the formula matched with the left side of Prop.~\ref{prop-rigo-dist-lemma}.

 Step~(7) follows from~(6) and~(5) and, finally, step~(8) follows from~(7) and~(4).

 Item~(\ref{stmt-def-repro-main}.) of the definition of \name{reproductive solution} follows since for all sequences of formulas $\Hs$ such that $\ssubst{\Hs}{\tts}{\Rs}$ and $\ssubst{\Hs}{\pps}{F}$ (note that $\ssubst{\Hs}{\tts}{\Gs}$ is implied by $\ssubst{\Hs}{\tts}{\Rs}$) it holds that if $\valid F[\Hs]$, then $\Hs \equiv \Rs[\Hs]$, or, equivalently, but more explicated, it holds for all $i \in \{1,\ldots,n\}$ that